Ritomo Miyata: 2023 season: WEC debut

 At the 6 Hours of Fuji, Miyata made his WEC race debut in the LMGTE Am class, driving a Ferrari 488 GTE Evo for Kessel Racing with the blessing of Toyota.
 Miyata finished third in class, after he was demoted from second place following a post-race time penalty for not reducing his speed in time during a Full Course Yellow.
-He returned to the WEC at the 2024 6 Hours of Spa-Francorchamps, replacing Kelvin van der Linde in the #78 Akkodis ASP Team Lexus RC F LMGT3.
+He returned to the WEC at the 2024 6 Hours of Spa-Francorchamps, replacing Kelvin van der Linde in the No. 78 Akkodis ASP Team Lexus RC F LMGT3.